 As an atheist I have been fortunate to have a good life.
 I married a kind and hard-working man and we had two healthy children.
 We saved enough money to give them a university education, and they now stand on their own feet, independent of us.
 Throw into the mixture some cute grandchildren, and who could be luckier?

-It is important to bear in mind that we are each born into a different set of circumstances or under different conditions.
 In terms of morals, whether one leads a life of Faith matters not.
 What is important is how kind you are to others during your life and whether your integrity is intact.
 Those who practise religion are no better and no worse than those who do not.

 Good people are found in all communities .
 Bad people are are also to be found in all communities.
 Being religious or having “FAITH” by no means prevents one from doing bad things, in the same way is being irreligious and not having Faith does not prevent a person from doing good.